Reluctant Interaction Modeling: Numerical studies

-In addition to the methods considered in the previous study, we also include the performance of the following methods: \begin{itemize} \item RAMP \citep{hao2018model}, which iteratively adds variables into a path of solutions under marginality (hierarchy) principle.
-They also consider the two-stage lasso, but state that RAMP performs better than the two-stage lasso \citep{hao2014interaction}. \item SIS + Lasso: We use sure independence screening \citep{fan2008sure} on all main effects and interactions, and fit the lasso on the selected candidate features. \end{itemize}
+In addition to the methods considered in the previous study, we also include the performance of the following two methods: \begin{itemize} \item \texttt{sprinter(1cv)}, with everything the same as sprinter, except that cross-validation of $\lambda_1$ is performed before subsequent steps.
+See Section \ref{subsec:sprinter1cv} for details. \item \texttt{RAMP} \citep{hao2018model}, which iteratively adds variables into a path of solutions under the marginality (hierarchy) principle.
+They also consider the two-stage lasso, but state that \texttt{RAMP} performs better than the two-stage lasso \citep{hao2014interaction}.
+The performance of \texttt{RAMP} is very unstable for binary features, and thus is not included in Section \ref{subsec:binary} or later in Section \ref{subsec:tripadvisor}. \end{itemize}

 We measure the statistical performance of each method in prediction error, which is averaged over 100 repetitions and is reported in Figure~\ref{fig:across_pred}.
-Observe that sprinter almost works uniformly better than other methods in all settings except the main effects only model.
+Observe that sprinter almost works uniformly better than other methods in all settings except in the model where main effects are dominating.
 This is because sprinter includes both main effects and the squared effects in Step 1, which involves $p$ irrelevant squared effects.
-Actually, sprinter works much better in this setting if it uses only main effects in Step 1.
+Actually, although not shown here, sprinter works much better in this setting if it uses only main effects in Step 1.

+We also note that the prediction performance advantage of \texttt{sprinter} over \texttt{sprinter(1cv)} is rather marginal, except for the interaction-only model.
+As discussed in Section \ref{subsec:sprinter1cv}, when there are only interactions in the model, \texttt{sprinter(1cv)} tends to under-penalize the main effects in the cross-validation of Step 1, and thus has much worse performance than \texttt{sprinter}.